 By just pushing a button, you can position your boat much easier, with less hassle than other anchors, and make less noise while doing it.
 So if you want to catch more fish, it is the obvious choice.

-How Much Is It to Install A Power Pole?
+How Much Is It To Install A Power Pole?

-An Alternative to Power Pole- The Stayput Anchor
+Power Pole Alternative – The Stayput Anchor

-There is an alternative to the power pole and that is the stay put anchor.
+There is an alternative to the power pole, and that is the stay-put anchor.

-They are not as quick as power poles and they make more noise.
-But, they are simple to use; just stick the pole through the holder and into the ground.
+They are not as quick as power poles, and they make more noise.
+But they are simple to use; just stick the pole through the holder and into the ground.

-How to Make A Power Pole Anchor?
+How To Make A DIY Power Pole

 Making homemade power poles have been done by fishermen for years.
 These could be anything that involves a pole that sticks into the ground through some sort of mount.